kdeldycke/awesome-iam/readme.md

 - [Kratos](https://github.com/ory/kratos) - User login, user registration, 2FA and profile management.

-- [Zitadel](https://github.com/caos/zitadel) - An open-source solution in Go to manage all your systems, users and service accounts together with their roles, permissions, login flows and metadata.
+- [ZITADEL](https://github.com/caos/zitadel) - An Open-Source solution built with Go and Angular to manage all your systems, users and service accounts together with their roles and external identities.
+ZITADEL also provides secure login and register flows/pages with support for passwordless and MFA.
+All this is built on top of Eventstore in combination with CQRS to provide for a great audit trail.

 - [Conjur](https://github.com/cyberark/conjur) - Automatically secures secrets used by privileged users and machine identities.